Sustainability

 This includes working with fans and community representatives to help achieve the change we need whilst working for practical and meaningful solutions to every issue, ranging from waste and congestion to energy and water.

-In 2024, we refocused our neighbour’s meetings to reflect the changing nature and population of east Manchester and to support continued and new engagement in opportunities created by the club, supporting ongoing, local regeneration.
+Our neighbour’s meetings continued to reflect the changing nature and population of East Manchester, supporting continued and new engagement in opportunities created by the Club, in turn supporting ongoing, local regeneration.